What is Collagen?

 Just like in our skin, collagen is the most prevalent protein in connective tissues.
 It makes up 90% of those tissues, which includes joints, tendons, and ligaments.
 Taking collagen supplements has been linked to reduction of joint pain and deterioration, as well as increased joint extension and overall joint health (9,17,27).

 Studies show that introducing collagen into your diet can increase bone formation and metabolism, as well as reduce bone fragmentation.
-This is especially helpful for people who are not getting enough calcium into their diets (64,67).
+These collagen health benefits are especially helpful for people who are not getting enough calcium into their diets (64,67).

-There are many other amino acids that you can find in collagen, including glutamine, arginine, and ornithine.
+There are many other amino acids, like glutamine, arginine, and ornithine, that you can find in collagen that have a many collagen health benefits.
 These amino acids have been linked to increased muscle strength and lean body mass, as well as a decrease in fat mass and muscle soreness (7,42,54).

 Studies show a correlation between an intake of collagen proteins and increased amino acid concentrations in the blood.
 These amino acids have been linked to helping lower blood pressure and reduce platelet aggregation (12,52).

 In correlation with joint health, collagen proteins have been helpful in combating inflammatory diseases, like osteoarthritis and rheumatoid arthritis.
-There are further links to indicate these proteins help treat inflammatory bowel disease, and even cardiovascular diseases (11,14,23,30,35,49,60,66).
+Collagen, and respective collagen health benefits, has further links to indicate these proteins help treat inflammatory bowel disease, and even cardiovascular diseases (11,14,23,30,35,49,60,66).

 You can take care of one of your most important organs – your heart – by consistently supplementing your diet with collagen proteins.
 These proteins have been linked to combating heart disease, as well as atherosclerosis (1,2,14,43).

 Studies show that collagen proteins can be used to help promote axonal growth and protect degenerating neurons, linked to Alzheimer’s and Parkinson’s disease (5).
-This means that these proteins can help prevent certain forms of dementia by promoting the growth of healthy brain cells.
+This means that these proteins, and their corresponding collagen health benefits, can help prevent certain forms of dementia by promoting the growth of healthy brain cells.

 Dietary collagen encourages the body’s regulation of lipid metabolism, helping reduce fat accumulation and weight gain (34,59).
 Collagen proteins are also more filling than other proteins, helping you feel full for longer without using junky fillers.